Sally Cloke Counselling

-Your personal information is used to help me to gain a better understanding of you and for the purpose of safeguarding.
+Your personal information is used to help me to gain a better understanding of you and for safeguarding.
 When staying in contact there may be times during our working together, when we may require several methods of contact.
-This may be in the case of an emergency or at a time of significant risk of harm to your self.
+This may be in the case of an emergency or at a time of the significant risk of harm to your self.
 Your GP/ Emergency details are therefore important to be held.
 Session notes are kept to help me to identify themes and inform our ongoing work.

 How I store your information:

 Handwritten notes following a session and personal details are kept in a locked cabinet.

 My smartphone is locked and password protected.

 Emails are stored on my laptop and are username and password protected.

-My website does not contain any personal details, however should an enquiry come from this source it translates through to an email in my in box.
+My website does not contain any personal details, however, should an inquiry come from this source it translates through to an email in my inbox.

 Third-party websites may contain content that links, however, I am not responsible in how they collect, store or use information